container-job-runner/web-app/README.md

-# jupyter-app
+# WebApp
-An simple electron app that can be used to run Jupiter as a separate application
+An simple electron app that can be used to run IDEs like Jupiter and Theia in a separate application window

 ## Building (Mac and Linux)